James Stuart, 3rd Earl of Moray: Later career

 He married Lady Anne Gordon, daughter of George Gordon, 1st Marquess of Huntly and Henrietta Stewart, on 2 October 1607 (contract).
 This was arranged by the King, James, to heal the ongoing feud between the Stewart and Gordon families.

 In 1618 John Taylor, the London Water Poet, visited the Earl and Countess at Darnaway Castle for four days on his pilgrimage in Scotland, after staying four days at Ballachastel with the Grants.
 The Earl was responsible for completing Castle Stuart on the banks of the Moray Firth.

 He died on 6 August 1638, at Darnaway, and was buried with little pomp and ceremony.

 Family and children

-He was survived by 2 sons and a daughter, from his marriage to Anne Gordon.
+He was survived by two sons and a daughter, from his marriage to Lady Anne Gordon.